tinko26/ao/docs/api/src/ao_sys/ao_block.h.md

 typedef struct ao_block_t ao_block_t;
 ```

-This type represents the blocking of a task.
+Represents the blocking of a task.

 # Structs